-When users visit your website, your web server may offer more information than they need for an optimal, accessible user experience (UX).
-Average users don’t need to know what web server software or operating system (OS) you’re using.
+When users visit your website, your web server will sometimes offer more information than they need for an optimal, accessible user experience (UX).
+The average user has no valid reason for needing to know what web server software or operating system (OS) you’re using.
 Fortunately, average users won’t see this information usually unless they encounter a server-generated page (e.g. 400 or 500 errors).

 Not using Apache?
-See our article on hiding your NGINX server version.
+See our article on hiding your NGINX web server version.

 There are multiple ways to view a server’s HTTP headers.
 The easiest option is to use an online tool such as SecurityHeaders.com or Observatory.Mozilla.org.
 Some prefer browser plugins such as Wappalyzer which offer stats and more.

 Remember, we do not take any responsibility for what third party organizations may be doing with the information they receive from your usage.
-There are many cybersecurity tools to secure your server.
+There are many online cybersecurity tools that can help secure your server.
 Research and use these tools at your own risk.
-Feel free to notify us if you believe we’ve supported malware.
+Feel free to notify us if you believe we’ve supported malicious third-party software.

 curl --head yourdomain.com

 wget --server-response --spider yourdomain.com

 If logged into the Linux system you’ll be modifying, you can use these commands with “localhost” in lieu of the domain:

 wget --server-response --spider localhost